istio/istio.io/content/en/blog/2026/istio-network-security-flat-networks-ambient-mode/index.md

 Ambient mode is not a drop-in replacement for sidecars yet.
 The gaps worth knowing before you commit:

 * **Advanced HTTP features (L7) need an extra component**: Things like header-based routing, retries, and per-request metrics are not handled by ztunnel.
 You need to deploy a Waypoint Proxy for these.
-* **Custom filters do not work on ztunnel**: If you are using custom WebAssembly plugins or the `EnvoyFilter` API today, those require a Waypoint Proxy too.
+* **Custom filters do not work on ztunnel**: if you want to run custom WebAssembly plugins or Lua scripts via the modern TrafficExtension API, those require a Waypoint Proxy.
+Because ztunnel operates strictly at Layer 4, it cannot process the Layer 7 application logic that most custom filters and plug-ins rely on.
 * **Virtual Machines are not supported**: Ambient only works for Kubernetes workloads.
 If you need to include VMs in the mesh, you still need the sidecar model.
 * **Multi-cluster setups need extra care**: Cross-cluster support between sidecar-mode and Ambient-mode clusters is in beta and has specific configuration requirements.